petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/4-0-breaking-changes.md

 ### How should I update my code?

-Update any explicit reference to commerce destinations with the new names.
+Update any explicit reference to Commerce destinations with the new names.

 ### Why was this change made?

-This change was introduced to follow the Liferay naming pattern.
+This change introduces Liferay's naming pattern for the Commerce destinations.

 ## Destination Names Changed